leoLUIGY/leoLUIGY/README.md

 #### 💻I have experience in developing interactive applications in Unity (C#), including projects in Virtual Reality (VR) and Augmented Reality (AR).

-#### 🔎Currently, I am expanding my knowledge in web development with PHP, currently expanding my work to back-end development with .NET and PHP, working with ASP.NET Core, Entity Framework, Web APIs, Laravel and Docker..
+#### 🔎Currently, I am currently expanding my work to back-end development with .NET, working with ASP.NET Core, Entity Framework, Web APIs and Docker..

 ## Skills